-- 6. Increases the level of the general council tax by 1.99%. - 7.
-Increases council tax by a further 2% for the adult social care precept. - 8.
-Sets the County Council precept for band D council tax at £1,268.28 which represents a 3.99% up-lift. - 9.
-Agrees to maintain the council tax rate set above after the Final Settlement. - 10.
-Supports the 2016/17 budget by using £17.2m from reserves as set out in paragraph 72. - 11.
-Delegates powers to the Leader and the Director of Finance to finalise budget proposals and recommendations to full County Council updated to take into account new information in the Final Settlement. - 12.
-Requires the Chief Executive and the Director of Finance to continue their work to track and monitor existing MTFP efficiencies and to lead and oversee a Public Value Transformation programme of all service delivery to ensure the county council's revenue budget becomes sustainable and to develop robust plans for further savings for the remaining years of this MTFP. - 13.
-Approves the set up of a Public Value Transformation (PVT) Fund of £30m to meet the revenue costs of a transformation programme, to be funded by capital
+- 8. The council tax requirement for 2016/17 is set at £618m (Annex 3). - 9.
+Increase the level of the general council tax by 1.99%. - 10.
+Increase council tax by a further 2% for the adult social care precept. - 11.
+To set the County Council precept for band D council tax at £1,268.28, which represents a 3.99% up-lift. - 12.
+The council tax for each category of dwelling to be as in Annex 3. - 13.
+That the payment for each billing authority, including any balances on the collection fund, will be set out in Annex3. - 14.
+That the council tax rate set above will be maintained after the Final Settlement. - 15.
+That the 2016/17 budget is supported by using £17.2m from reserves as set out in paragraph 72. - 16.
+The requirement for the Chief Executive and the Director of Finance to continue their work to track and monitor existing MTFP efficiencies and to lead and oversee a Public Value Transformation programme of all service delivery to ensure the county council's revenue budget becomes sustainable and to develop robust plans for further savings and income generation opportunities for the remaining years of this MTFP.

-- receipts from asset sales. - 14.
-Approves the County Council's £1,694m gross revenue expenditure budget for 2016/17. - 15.
-Agrees the capital programme specifically to: - fund essential schemes over the five year period (schools and non-schools) to the value of £633m including ring-fenced grants; - make adequate provision in the revenue budget to fund the revenue costs of the capital programme, including a borrowing requirement of £187m over the five years. - 16.
-Requires a robust business case to be prepared (and taken to the Investment Panel for review) before committing expenditure for the use of: - the Public Value Transformation Fund, - all revenue 'invest to save' proposals, and - · capital schemes.
+- 17. The set up of a Public Value Transformation (PVT) Fund of £30m to meet the revenue costs of a transformation programme, to be funded by capital receipts from asset sales. - 18.
+The County Council's £1,681m gross revenue expenditure budget for 2016/17. - 19.
+Agree the capital programme specifically to: - fund essential schemes over the five year period (schools and non-schools) to the value of £635m including ring-fenced grants; - make adequate provision in the revenue budget to fund the revenue costs of the capital programme, including a borrowing requirement of £187m over the five years. - 20.
+Require a robust business case to be prepared (and taken to the Investment Panel for review) before committing expenditure for the use of: - the Public Value Transformation Fund, - all revenue 'invest to save' proposals, and - · capital schemes.

-Cabinet recommendations to Full County Council on treasury management and borrowing:
+Cabinet recommends to Full County Council that on treasury management and borrowing, they:

-- 17. Approves, with immediate effect, the Treasury Management Strategy for 2016-21, which includes: - the investment strategy for short term cash balances; - introducing three new investment categories: corporate bonds, covered bonds and pool investment property funds which will generate additional returns within controlled credit risk (paragraph 108); - increasing the maximum term for high quality longer dated investments to two years for supranational institutions, local authorities, UK Government, corporate bonds and five years for covered bonds, earning additional interest income without compromising liquidity risk (paragraph 108); - setting the maximum amount in respect of any one counterparty to £20m with the exception of money market funds which should remain at £25m (paragraph 108); - the treasury management policy (Appendix 8); - the prudential indicators (Appendix 9); - the schedule of delegation (Appendix 11); - the minimum revenue provision policy (Appendix 14).
+- 21. Approve, with immediate effect, the Treasury Management Strategy for 2016-21, which includes: - the investment strategy for short term cash balances; - introducing three new investment categories: corporate bonds, covered bonds and pool investment property funds which will generate additional returns within controlled credit risk (paragraph 109); - increasing the maximum term for high quality longer dated investments to two years for supranational institutions, local authorities, UK Government, corporate bonds and five years for covered bonds, earning additional interest income without compromising liquidity risk (paragraph 109); - setting the maximum amount in respect of any one counterparty to £20m with the exception of money market funds which should remain at £25m (paragraph 109); - the treasury management policy (Appendix 8); - the prudential indicators (Appendix 9); - the schedule of delegation (Appendix 11); - the minimum revenue provision policy (Appendix 14).